 Use the Graphics Options tab to set the controls for the graphical output.

-- Plot size: Select inches or centimeters for the size of the graph.
+- Plot size: Select inches or centimeters and specify the width and height for the size of the graph.

 - Base font size (points): Select the size of the font in the graph.